grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 By default, this chart configures the Grafana Agent to detect and utilize ServiceMonitors, PodMonitors, and Probes.
 If any of those objects are detected on your Cluster, the Agent will utilize them to extend its configuration.

-For more information about creating and configuring these options, see the [Prometheus Operator Documentation](https://github.com/prometheus-operator/prometheus-operator).
+For more information about creating and configuring these options, refer to the [Prometheus Operator Documentation](https://github.com/prometheus-operator/prometheus-operator).

 This chart provides ways to customize how the Agent handles these objects.